AgustinGomila/theory_of_distinctions/README.en.md

   │ A        R             A │                  A       R       Ã └────────╖        ⇔        │ ↙        ≡ ⟷ ---────────═════════=== ⇔
          ↗ ║                 ╘════════╗
-           ║ Ã             R        Ã ‖   Reentry is a consequence ╚=== ==⇒                   ⇑   of oscillation.
+           ║ Ã             R        Ã ‖   Re-entry is a consequence ╚=== ==⇒                   ⇑   of oscillation.
 ```